Farley Boat Works

 The sounds of the boat shop can be heard as soon as a visitor enters the building.
 Visitors see the shop in action and watch boats being built.
 Thus the shop is a living exhibit.

 Starting the Process

-We have begun the process of teaching boat building by training several teachers.
-Doyle Marek, who created and then ran the boat building program at the Port A schools, is our head trainer.
-He is teaching a select group of folks to build a Port A skiff.
+We began the process of teaching boat building by training several teachers.
+Doyle Marek, who created and then ran the boat building program at the Port A schools, was our head trainer.
+He taught a select group of our folks to build a Port A skiff.
 These simple but highly useful boats are distinct and unique to our island.

-Once this process is understood and we have built a boat or two to see how our shop functions, we will expand to offering classes to the public who want to build a skiff for themselves.
+Once this process was understood and we built a boat or two to see how our shop functions, we expanded to offering classes to the public who want to build a skiff for themselves.